amralgendi/react-booklist-project/README.md

 You need access to nodejs and npm

 1- Run your terminal
-2- Run the command 'npm install' to install al; the modules needed for this project 3- Run the command 'npm start' to get the project running on a local server
+2- Run the command 'npm install' to install all the modules needed for this project 3- Run the command 'npm start' to get the project running on a local server